 Is this what I have to look forward to?
-My artistic goals leading to the dead marriage we're all so afraid of?
-It seems guys want passionate girls, but not women who have a passion.
+My ambition leading to that dead marriage we're all so afraid of?
+It seems men want passionate women, but not women who have a passion.

 TOM

 You're young, and you're idealistic.
 Take what you need, need what you take.
 But don't sell them your soul.